mauricerenck/kirby-podcaster/README.md

 1. The standard html5 player
 2. The advanced podlove player (https://podlove.org/podlove-web-player/)

+You can chose which player to use in the player-settings of your feed.

 If you want an audio player appear on your episode page, just add the follow snippet to your template: `<?php snippet('podcaster-player'); ?>`

 If your feed isn't a sibling of your episodes and you selected another source in your rss-settings, you can hand in the episode page and the feed page like so: `<?php snippet('podcaster-player', ['page' => $episodePageObject, 'podcast' => $rssFeedPageObject]); ?>`